Jonathan Bowen

-Jonathan P. Bowen FBCS FRSA (born 1956) is a British computer scientist and an Emeritus Professor at London South Bank University, where he headed the Centre for Applied Formal Methods.
-Prof. Bowen is also the Chairman of Museophile Limited and has been a Professor of Computer Science at Birmingham City University, Visiting Professor at the Pratt Institute (New York City), University of Westminster and King's College London, and a visiting academic at University College London.
+Jonathan P. Bowen (born 1956) is a British computer scientist and an Emeritus Professor at London South Bank University.
+His main contribution has been in formal methods, especially the Z notation.
+In addition, he has worked in the area of museum informatics, including the creation of the Virtual Library museums pages, an early web directory.
+His contributions also include works on the history of computing, especially Alan Turing.

 Early life and education

 Bowen was born in Oxford, the son of Humphry Bowen, and was educated at the Dragon School, Bryanston School, prior to his matriculation at University College, Oxford (Oxford University) where he received the MA degree in Engineering Science.

 Career

-Bowen later worked at Imperial College, London, the Oxford University Computing Laboratory (now the Oxford University Department of Computer Science), the University of Reading, and London South Bank University.
-His early work was on formal methods in general, and later the Z notation in particular.
-He was Chair of the Z User Group from the early 1990s until 2011.
+After initially working in the software industry, he later joined Imperial College, London, the Oxford University Computing Laboratory (now the Oxford University Department of Computer Science), the University of Reading, and London South Bank University.
+His main research was on formal methods in general and the Z notation in particular.
+He was Chair of the Z User Group from the early 2000s until 2011.
 In 2002, Bowen was elected Chair of the British Computer Society FACS Specialist Group on Formal Aspects of Computing Science.
-Since 2005, Bowen has been an Associate Editor-in-Chief of the journal Innovations in Systems and Software Engineering.
-He is also an associate editor on the editorial board for the ACM Computing Surveys journal, covering software engineering and formal methods.
-From 2008–9, he was an Associate at Praxis High Integrity Systems, working on a large industrial project using the Z notation.
+From 2005, Bowen was an Associate Editor-in-Chief of the journal Innovations in Systems and Software Engineering.
+He was also an associate editor on the editorial board for the ACM Computing Surveys journal, covering software engineering and formal methods.
+From 2008 to 2009, he was an Associate at Praxis High Integrity Systems, working on a large industrial project using the Z notation.

 Bowen's other major interest is the area of online museums.
 In 1994, he founded the Virtual Library museums pages (VLmp), an online museums directory that was soon adopted by the International Council of Museums (ICOM).
-In the same year he also started the Virtual Museum of Computing.
+Shortly after, he also started the Virtual Museum of Computing.
 In 2002, he founded Museophile Limited to help museums, especially online, for example with discussion forums.

+From 2000 to 2006, Bowen headed the Centre for Applied Formal Methods as Professor of Computing at London South Bank University.
+From 2002, Bowen has also been the Chairman of Museophile Limited and from 2017 he has been an adjunct professor at Southwest University in Chongqing, China.
+He has been a Professor of Computer Science at Birmingham City University, Visiting Professor at the Pratt Institute (New York City), University of Westminster and King's College London, and a visiting academic at University College London.

-He has also worked in industry at Oxford Instruments, Marconi Instruments, Logica, Silicon Graphics, and Altran Praxis.
+Bowen has also worked in industry at Oxford Instruments, Marconi Instruments, Logica, Silicon Graphics, and Altran Praxis.